 by Jo Coppola

 Journaling is like going home.
 We always have this place to come back to, to check in.
 To introduce a situation and spend the time to write how this is impacting us.
 We can divulge in details that we don’t have to feel judged by.
 It is our thoughts, our words, our feelings coming through.
 Sometimes we are not looking for a resolution, but merely to hear what we think.
 Our own reactions.
 Our own feedback.
 Everyone has an opinion when we talk about ourselves.
-That is the natural condition.
+That is the natural condition of communication with each other.
 We share, we receive.
-It seems to work that way but with journaling, we write, we share, we read.
-We continue to process as only we can do, and we begin by listening to our own voice, through journaling.
+It seems to work that way in our ability to share our thoughts with others.
+With journaling, we write, we share, we read.
+We continue to process as only we can do, and we begin by listening to our own voice, on paper.
+It is a sacred part of our inner feelings, to be able to put thoughts into words.

 "Only You Can Write Your Own Story!"